MajorCaiger/MUnit/README.md

     }

 #### Things to remember
-- When, declaring a setUp and/or tearDown method in the test case, these methods will only be called for each test method, rather than each "describe" or it "call".
+- When, declaring a setUp and/or tearDown method in the test case, these methods will only be called for each test method, rather than each "describe" or "it" call.

 #### Known issues
 - At the moment you need to declare the <strong>beforeEach</strong> and <strong>afterEach</strong> callbacks before any further nested calls to <strong>describe</strong>